emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 ## Natural transformations involving a representable functor

-Fix a Segal type A and a term a : A. The Yoneda lemma characterizes natural transformations from the representable type family hom A a : A -> U to a covariant type family C : A -> U.
+Fix a Segal type $A$ and a term $a : A$.
+The Yoneda lemma characterizes natural transformations from the representable type family `hom A a : A → U` to a covariant type family `C : A → U`.

 Ordinary, such a natural transformation would involve a family of maps

-ϕ : (z : A) -> hom A a z -> C z
+`ϕ : (z : A) → hom A a z → C z`

 together with a proof of naturality of these components, but by naturality-covariant-fiberwise-transformation naturality is automatic.